 To Kill a Mockingbird is an iconic classic novel of American literature by Harper Lee published in 1960.
 Through the eyes of a little girl who goes by the nickname Scout, the author shows different social and economic problems a child might face growing up.
 She also raises an issue of complicated racial relationships of the American South in the 20th century.
 One of the main characters of this book is Scout’s brother Jeremy (Jem) Finch.
-In this article we will discuss his character and the role he played in the story.
+In this article from our economics essay writing service we will discuss his character and the role he played in the story.

 The story takes place in Maycomb, Alabama.
 The main character of the novel is Jean Louise Finch (Scout) who is six years old.
 She lives with her father Atticus Finch, brother Jem and housekeeper Calpurnia.

 Atticus Finch is a very busy single father who pursues his career as a lawyer and spends long days at his office.
 Meanwhile his children Scout and Jem spend their free time playing with each other, but their adventure-seeking characters cannot stay out of trouble.
 Along with their neighbors’ nephew Dill, they wonder around a house on their street where Boo Radley lives.
 Boo has a reputation of being a scary and dangerous guy.
 The children try to make him come out of his house, but he never does.
 Instead, he leaves them little presents in a knothole next to his house, trying to gain their trust and friendship.

 Meanwhile, Atticus takes on a case defending an African-American man named Tom Robinson who supposedly raped and assaulted a white girl, Mayella Ewell.
 As a result of their father defending this man, Scout and Jem face a lot of humiliation, unfair judgement and racial comments.
 Instead of succumbing to the negative judgements, they honor their father’s work and respect him for helping an innocent man.